pratap-vj/Topic-Modeling-on-News-Articles/README.md

 After identifying the latent topics, the models are evaluated by verifying whether these topics correspond to the different tags available as input.
 The identified topics are compared with the original tags for each article by using metrics such as Accuracy and individual topic precisions, recalls and F1 Scores.
 Finally, word-clouds are generated for each topic to better understand the most frequent words in each topic and whether they actually correspond to that topic or not.

-# Problem Statement
+# Problem Statement-
 The challenge is to perform topic modeling on the BBC News dataset, consisting of news articles from 2004-2005 across five categories.
 The objective is to uncover the latent themes and topics present within the dataset and evaluate the accuracy of the topic modeling results.
 This involves selecting an appropriate algorithm, optimizing it, and interpreting the results through visualizations and evaluation metrics.
 The problem aims to gain insights into the content and categorization of the news articles for further analysis and understanding.

-# Variables Description
+# Variables Description-
 Each column is a string object, each row describing each article from the BBC News Dataset The columns were

 Title - Article title